Animal Sciences Undergraduate Major (BS, HBS)

 Options available:

-Programs in animal sciences provide up-to-date information on methods of rearing livestock and poultry, that produce meat, milk, eggs, wool, and other animal products.
-In addition, the department addresses the care of animals that enhance human well-being through companionship, recreation, and human aid such as horses and companion animals.
-Essential to this information is knowledge generated from the fields of animal behavior/bioethics, genetics, nutrition, and physiology.
-The various teaching and research programs explore modern areas of animal biotechnology and data processing and how they apply to present day livestock and poultry production.
-Study in these areas provides the core around which various curricula leading to the BS degree in Animal Sciences can be developed.
-To allow students flexibility in course arrangement, three specialized program options are offered.
+The Animal Sciences major provides up-to-date information on methods of rearing livestock and poultry, that produce meat, milk, eggs, wool, and other animal products.
+In addition, it addresses the care of animals that enhance human well-being through companionship, recreation, and human aid such as horses and companion animals.
+Essential to this is knowledge generated from the fields of animal behavior/bioethics, genetics, nutrition, and physiology.
+The program explores modern areas of animal biotechnology and data processing and how they apply to present day livestock and poultry production.

 Increasing demands for livestock and poultry products by a rapidly expanding human population mean potential employment for well-trained individuals in such areas as farm, ranch, feedlot operation; meat, poultry, egg and milk processing, meat grading with the USDA; Federal Cooperative Extension Service, county and 4-H work; sales or technical employment with commercial feed, seed, and chemical companies and pharmaceutical houses; agricultural loan officer; government agency positions at local, state and federal levels; the Peace Corps; animal welfare auditing; as well as in journalism, mass media, and public policy.
 The expanding support structure for companion animals has created a growing job market for graduates in areas such as animal behavior consultant; veterinary technician (animal nurse); and business management.
 In addition, students become prepared to go on to advanced studies in animal sciences, veterinary medicine, and education.